eugestumm/eugestumm.github.io/cv_updater/cv.md

 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick*

-**Data Literacy - Understanding Association and Causation in Data** — University of Miami, 2025 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
+**Data Literacy: Understanding Association and Causation in Data** — University of Miami, 2025 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick*